Table of Contents

 Do films change beliefs and attitudes?

 Today, I would like to bring what I consider a masterpiece, where the effort of 600 crew members over four years, and 50 countries, made an eight-part series documentary of astounding beauty called Our Planet.
-To top it all, our very own David Attenborough brings his voice to the mix.
+To top it all off, our very own David Attenborough brings his voice to the mix.

 But as it is almost always the case in these kinds of works, we seldom see the impacts of people on the natural world.
 In fact, humans are rarely shown and Nature seems abundant in almost every shot.
 I wonder if one might have the impression that what there is in front of us, is the state of our planet and not a carefully chosen set of parts.

 What I see in OUR PLANET is an honest effort to transform the awe we feel watching it, into specific actions.
 The creators of this series don´t wait for a final chapter where to give you the hard facts, reflections, turns, downs, and ifs.
 They insist, in each episode, on the ability of the individual to have an impact.
-We can make a difference, and there is a ton of materials they prepared for helping us understand the bigger picture.
+We can make a difference, and there are tons of materials they prepared for helping us understand the bigger picture.
 Check them out, they are to be used by schools, and everybody else, so we act on the many things that we can do.
 Enjoy the ride!

-In this episode: Jungles and rainforests are home to an incredible variety of species like preening birds, intelligent orangutans and remarkably ambitious ants.
+In this episode: Jungles and rainforests are home to an incredible variety of species like preening birds, intelligent orangutans, and remarkably ambitious ants.

 In this episode: From fearsome sharks to lowly urchins, 90 percent of marine creatures live in coastal waters.
 Protecting these habitats is a battle humanity must win.